75lb/command-line-args/doc/option-definition.md

 <a name="exp_module_option-definition--OptionDefinition"></a>

 ### OptionDefinition ⏏
 Describes a command-line option.
-Additionally, if generating a usage guide with [command-line-usage](https://github.com/75lb/command-line-usage) you'll optionally add `description` and `typeLabel` properties to each definition..
+Additionally, if generating a usage guide with [command-line-usage](https://github.com/75lb/command-line-usage) you could optionally add `description` and `typeLabel` properties to each definition.

 **Kind**: Exported class
 <a name="module_option-definition--OptionDefinition.OptionDefinition+name"></a>